Belize Barrier Reef Watch

 IMPORTANCE

-Litter can kill marine life
+Litter can kill marine life Litter is unsightly |

 EXAMPLES

-Trash - plastic bags, plastic bins
+Discarded fishing gear Trash - plastic bags, plastic bins |

 DOCUMENT

-Adopt a Dive Site and keep litter free!
+Location Type Photograph Try to remove or notify Adopt a Dive Site and keep litter free! |

 Historical Artifacts